Once a motor neuron has fired, all the muscle fibers in a muscle contract

 A motor neuron and all the muscle cells that it stimulates are referred to as a motor end plate

-A contraction in which the muscle does not shorten but its tension increases is called isometric.
+A contraction in which the muscle does not shorten but its tension increases is called isometric contraction

 A resting potential is caused by a difference in the concentration of certain ions inside and outside the cell.

-When a muscle fiber contracts, the I bands diminish in size, the H zones disappear, and the A bands move closer together but do not diminish in length.
+When a muscle fiber contracts the A bands do not diminish in length

 Which muscle cells have the greatest ability to regenerate?